Here are some of the questions we often receive at "The Sunset" please feel free to use them as a tool to better plan your vacation.

 Q: Do you offer an internet connection at the house, do we need special plugs for our laptops?

-A: Yes we now have a fast satellite internet connections and a wireless router.
-Sending signal throughout the house and grounds,. you will not need a special adapter for your laptop or for any of your electronics.
+A: Yes we have a wimax signal that allows streaming.
+Sending signal throughout the house and grounds, you will not need a special adapter for your laptop or for any of your electronics.
 Costa Rica uses 110 volt, 60 htz electricity throughout the country.
-If you choose not to bring your laptop or iPod there is a workstation available to our guests in the office center.

 Q: Do we need immunizations prior to traveling to Costa Rica?